seunghyupoh3517/Restaurant_Tinder_Web_Application/README.md

 An example using Websockets to allow the Server to broadcast messages to a group of clients.

 ## Things to notice

-"Broadcasting" here is just sending the same message to every client that is connected (you can see this in server.js)
+- "Broadcasting" here is just sending the same message to every client that is connected (you can see this in server.js)

-There are two html files (just like our postcard app).
-The user who starts the app at index.hmtl is the first one to join the chat, and later ones should start at client.html.
+- There are two html files: The user who starts the app at index.hmtl is the first one to join the chat, and later ones should start at client.html.

-Messages are sent to the Server from the browser code - not as HTTP requests! - by calling "connection.send"
+- Messages are sent to the Server from the browser code - not as HTTP requests, by calling "connection.send"
+- How do clients/players get a restaurant like picture, rating, price etc?

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-Doesn't have to wait for every small round - can speed to

 Technical spec
 - express
 - Web socket